MarcelGarus/server/blog/draft-jupyter-energy.md

 - **other:** sources that could not be classified or that are unclear to the ENTS-OE

 Currently, the extension is hardcoded to load data for Germany.
-In the future, it should support other countries (the data for EU countries is already public) and be more precise within a country.
+In the future, it could support other countries (the data for EU countries is already public) and be more precise within a country.

 ## Evaluation